gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## takeLeft

-Keep only a number of elements from the start of an array, creating a new array.
+Keep only a number of elements from the start of a `ReadonlyArray`, creating a new `ReadonlyArray`..
 `n` must be a natural number

 **Signature**